logicalclocks/hops-docs/docs/overview.rst

 Audience
 ********

-This document is structured as four different guides, each aimed at different types of readers:
+This document contains four different guides: installation, user, administration, and developer guides.
+For the following different types of readers, we recommend reading the guides:

 * Data Scientists